 Q: What programs are eligible for test-optional admission?

-A: For Fall 2021 - 2022 freshman applicants, all majors are offering a test-optional opportunity.
+A: Currently, all majors are offering a test-optional opportunity.

 Q: How do I apply as a test-optional candidate?

 A: When prompted, indicate your intention on your application for admission to Duquesne.

 Q: What are the other requirements for admission?

 A: Duquesne University has always taken a comprehensive approach to the undergraduate admission process.
 The movement to test-optional admission for the majority of our academic programs does not change that.
 We'll continue to consider factors like high school curriculum, academic achievement, demonstrated leadership ability, extracurricular involvement and volunteer experience when determining who will benefit from a Duquesne education and contribute to our vibrant community of learners.
 Applicants considered for test-optional admission generally have a minimum 3.0 GPA at the time of enrollment.